-Concrete that is left to cure in air with as little as 4,500ppm CO2 levels were found to have significantly softer surfaces than concrete hardened in normal air.
+Concrete that cures while exposed to elevated CO2 levels was found to have significantly softer surfaces than concrete hardened in fresh (0.04% CO2 by volume) air.

-As a result, several of our builder clients have purchased pSense handheld CO2 meters and Senseair handheld CO2 data loggers for their concrete pouring projects.
-The pSense is used for spot-checking CO2 levels, while the Senseair is used as a portable data logger to verify to the client that the concrete was never subject to high CO2 levels during curing.
+As a result, our client purchased several pSense handheld CO2 data loggers for their new concrete pouring projects.
+The pSense is used for spot-checking CO2 levels and as a portable data logger to verify to their client that the concrete was never subject to high CO2 levels during curing.